Immigrant Children’s Legal Program Intern

 • A sense of humor.

 • Local travel expenses to and from the office are also reimbursed, up to a maximum of $20 per day.

 To apply, please send a cover letter and a resume or C.V. in the format specified below to email@example.com, Attn: Internship Coordinator.
 Only applications received via email will be considered.
 No phone calls, please!

 • In the subject line of your email, write “ICLP Intern – Your First and Last Name,” e.g., “ICLP Intern – Jane Doe”

-• Cover letter stating your qualifications for this position and describing your interest and experience in working with immigrants and/or children and/or marginalized communities
+• In your cover letter, please state your interest and experience in working with immigrants and/or children and/or marginalized communities;

-• Please include whether you are interested in a part-time and/or full-time internship.
+• whether you are interested in a part-time and/or full-time internship; and

-• Please include a brief description of your ability to speak Spanish, e.g., “fluent Spanish,” “advanced Spanish,” “advanced intermediate Spanish,” etc. If this is not included, your application will not be considered.
+• YOU MUST INCLUDE a brief description of your ability to speak Spanish, e.g., “fluent Spanish,” “advanced Spanish,” “advanced intermediate Spanish,” etc. If this is not included, your application will not be considered.